fromzeroedu/from-flask-to-quart-course/manuscript/3_Introduction_to_Quart.md

 Check if you have Poetry installed by typing `poetry --version` in your terminal.
 If you don't, follow the Poetry installation instructions in the [Poetry docs page](https://python-poetry.org/docs/#installation).

-To create or first Quart application folder, we will use Poetry to set that up for us.
+To create our first Quart application folder, we will use Poetry to set that up for us.
 So navigate to the folder where you keep your Python applications.
 It can be your user's home directory or a completely different directory.
 Just do a `cd` to it.

 Next, let's create a folder for our Quart project, with `mkdir quart-hello` and type `cd quart-hello` to start the process.